Raza Jaffrey: Career

 Jaffrey left Spooks to join the BBC One drama series Mistresses and went on to star in Sharpe's Peril and the films Infinite Justice, for which he won the Best Supporting Actor Award at the Kara Film Festival, The Crew, and Harry Brown.
 In 2010, he appeared in Sex and the City 2 as Gaurav.
 He then went on to star as cheating boyfriend Mike in the BBC1 comedy Accidental Farmer.

 In 2011, he appeared as the French supervillain Cain on the NBC superhero drama The Cape before working for NBC again on the Steven Spielberg–produced drama Smash, airing in early 2012.
 In Smash, he played Dev, the English boyfriend of a rising Broadway star, working as a press officer in the New York Mayor's office.
 He did not return to the show for its second season.
+In 2019, Jaffrey played Ottoman Janissary Captain Sunal Demir in the historical romance drama film, Cliffs of Freedom.

 Jaffrey still continues to sing and has performed in several concert productions, including singing at the London Palladium with the Royal Philharmonic Orchestra, and with the BBC Concert Orchestra for BBC Radio 2.
 He was also the creator and co-producer of the dance show RED, a celebration of dozens of styles of movement and dance, brought together by their influences on and from India.
 He took the show to Johannesburg's Nelson Mandela Theatre.
 He played the role of Billy Flynn in Chicago at the Garrick Theatre in London.

 Personal life

 Jaffrey married actress Miranda Raison in 2007.
 They divorced two years later.
 In 2012, Jaffrey began a relationship with actress Lara Pulver.
 The couple married two years later.
-The couple have a son and daughter.
+The couple has a son and daughter.